ooici/ion-functions/ion_functions/data/README.txt

                 acquired from a Biospherical QSP-2100.
             opt_par_biospherical_wfp -- computes OPTPARW_L1 from data acquired
                 from a Biospherical QSP-2200
+            opt_par_wetlabs -- computes OPTPARW_L1 from data acquired from a
+                WET Labs ECO PAR sensor on CSPPs

             opt_ocr507_irradiance -- computes the downwelling spectral
                 irradiance SPECTIR_L1 data product.